simba77/backup-downloader/readme.md

 ## Build

-Change the target platforms in the file: build.sh.
+Change the target platforms in the file: build.sh (if you need)

 ```
 platforms=("linux/amd64" "darwin/amd64")